-- provide directions to the key destinations, attractions and activities in the town centre: - establish a visual image of Shire of Corrigin through a coordinated physical and visual presentation that meets both regulatory and visual needs: - provide consistent branding of the Shire that advises road users about the route they are following and gives directions and distances to Corrigin on the route; and - provide information about Corrigin and businesses operating in the Shire at key sites. - preserve and provide direction to key places of historical significance within the Shire and recognise the names of various localities within the Shire boundaries.
+- assist with branding the Shire and orientating of visitors using an appropriate combination of signs; - provide directions to the key destinations, attractions and activities in the town centre; - establish a visual image of Shire of Corrigin through a coordinated physical and visual presentation that meets both regulatory and visual needs; - provide consistent branding of the Shire that advises road users about the route they are following and gives directions and distances to Corrigin on the route; and - provide information about Corrigin and businesses operating in the Shire at key sites. - preserve and provide direction to key places of historical significance within the Shire and recognise the names of various localities within the Shire boundaries.